sunilks/maven2-angular4-seed/README.md

 - Latest versions of @angular (+4.1.3) and its dependencies
 - mvn tasks to clean up & create (prod ready JIT) deployable war file

+## Dependencies & Must-haves
+* Ensure mvn, node & npm is installed - uses natively installed versions. (*won't download node or npm*)
+* Ensure all dependencies are appropriately mentioned in `package.json` using save or save-dev

 ## Rules
+Some rules that should be followed:
+#### angular2
 - Global libs, scripts: use the scripts section in *.angular-cli.json*.
 - Global styles:  use scripts section in *.angular-cli.json* or *src/styles.css*.
 - Use *src/assets* folder for files that need to be copied as is.